ecorismap/ecorismap/README.md

 **Important:** All environment-specific configuration files and backups are gitignored to prevent accidental commits of sensitive data.

-### App Check Debug Mode (Web)

-For local development, the web application automatically enables App Check debug mode when:
-- Running in development environment (`NODE_ENV === 'development'`)
-- Accessing from localhost
-- Using Firebase emulators

-When debug mode is enabled:
-1. Open browser console to see the debug token
-2. Copy the token (format: `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`)
-3. Register it in Firebase Console:
-   - Go to App Check → Your app → Manage → Debug tokens
-   - Add the token from your console

-This allows App Check to work properly during local development.

 ## License
 This software is released under the MIT License, see LICENSE.